MAT IS and AMAT offered--call or email me for more information.

 The MAT course certifies providers or staff in child day programs and accredited private schools to administer prescription medication in a childcare setting using six routes: oral, topical, inhaled, eye, ear and emergency injection of epinephrine using an auto-injector device.

-Classes are held in my classroom located in Front Royal, Va or at your location.
-Minimum of 4 providers/staff required for travel.
+Depending on location a minimum of staff may be required for travel.
 Price listed is for local classes and may vary depending on location.
-Please complete the MAT IS Part 1 at the link below and bring the completion certificate and your current CPR certification card to class.
+Please complete the MAT IS Part 1 or AMAT at the link below and bring the completion certificate and your current CPR certification card to class.